heathermiller/dist-prog-book/chapter/8/big-data.md

 *Fault Tolerance*
 MapReduce runs on hundreds or thousands of unreliable commodity machines, so the library must provide fault tolerance.
 The library assumes that master node would not fail, and it monitors worker failures.
 If no status update is received from a worker on timeout, the master will mark it as failed.
 Then the master may schedule the associated task to other workers depending on task type and status.
 The commits of *map* and *reduce* task outputs are atomic, where the in-progress task writes data into private temporary files, once the task succeeds, it negotiate with the master and rename files to complete the task .
 In the case of failure, the worker discards those temporary files.
 This guarantees that if the computation is deterministic, the distribution implementation should produce same outputs as non-faulting sequential execution.

-*Limitations* `TODO: re-organize`
+*Limitations*
-- It only works for batch processing jobs.
-More sophisticated applications are not easy to be abstracted as a set of map/reduce operations.
-In sum, it cannot work well for iterative, graph, or incremental processing.
-- MR has to do I/O operation for each job and makes it too slow to support applications that require low latency. `TODO: FIX text and reference` Many a analytics workloads like K-means, logistic regression, graph processing applications like PageRank, shortest path using parallel breadth first search require multiple stages of map reduce jobs.
+Many a analytics workloads like K-means, logistic regression, graph processing applications like PageRank, shortest path using parallel breadth first search require multiple stages of map reduce jobs.
 In regular map reduce framework like Hadoop, this requires the developer to manually handle the iterations in the driver code.
 At every iteration, the result of each stage T is written to HDFS and loaded back again at stage T+1 causing a performance bottleneck.
 The reason being wastage of network bandwidth, CPU resources and mainly the disk I/O operations which are inherently slow.
 In order to address such challenges in iterative workloads on map reduce, frameworks like Haloop {% cite bu2010haloop --file big-data %}, Twister {% cite ekanayake2010twister --file big-data %} and iMapReduce {% cite zhang2012imapreduce --file big-data %} adopt special techniques like caching the data between iterations and keeping the mapper and reducer alive across the iterations.
-- The master is a single point of failure.
-- Writing raw MR program still requires plentiful efforts from programmers, especially when real applications require a pipeline of MapReduce jobs and programmers have to write coordinate code to chain together those MR stages.

 ### 1.1.2 FlumeJava
 FlumeJava was introduced to make it easy to develop, test, and run efficient data-parallel pipelines.
 FlumeJava represents each dataset as an object and transformation is invoked by applying methods on these objects.
 It constructs an efficient internal execution plan from a pipeline of MapReduce jobs, uses deferred evaluation and optimizes based on plan structures.
 The debugging ability allows programmers to run on the local machine first and then deploy to large clusters.